When Purple Perceived Only at Fixation: A Fixation and Distance-Dependent Color Illusion: Discussion

+A key factor affecting the perceptibility of the effect is the display used.
+The illusions were initially visualized on an iPhone 16 Pro with an OLED display (2796 × 1290 pixels, 120 Hz).
+In general, the illusion is most striking on devices with high contrast and a wide color spectrum, but decreases, when the color temperature of the display is shifted towards warmer tones.

 Although the origin of the optical illusion was not studied empirically, on the basis of current observations, it is assumed that it is a combination of three factors.
-First, a classic color contrast effect, which would explain why the periphery structures show up in blueish, second, the reception of purple as a non-spectral color that is created exclusively through the integration of L and S signals, and third, the biological distribution of the cones, especially the absence of S-cones in the center of the fovea.
-The combination of these three effects aligns with the perception of the optical illusion which only occurs reliably in a narrowly limited color space and is clearly dependent on the viewing distance.
+First, a classic color contrast effect, which would explain why the periphery structures show up in blueish, second, the reception of purple as a non-spectral color that is created exclusively through the integration of L and S signals, and third, the biological distribution of the cones and absorption of blue light by the macula pigment.

-However, the observations cannot be fully explained by the known expansion of the S-cone free zone.
-Measurements with overstimulation techniques indicate a diameter of about 0.4 $^\circ$ viewing angle for the zone.
-In the present case, the diameter of a single dot of the "Color changing Dots" illusion on the iPhone 16 Pro is approximately 2.3 mm, which corresponds to a viewing angle of 0.2\,$^\circ$ at a viewing distance of 65\,cm.
-Nevertheless, the illusion shows that at a very close distance (10-15 cm) only a few dots (1-4) appear purple, while with increasing distance up to arm's length (60-70 cm) more and more dots are gradually perceived as purple until finally the entire pattern appears homogeneously purple.
-Therefore, the observed effect area is much larger than would be expected from the S-cone free zone alone, indicating the interaction of several mechanisms.

-Although alterations in color perception related to the S-cone–free zone have been described previously, particularly in the context of contrast effects \cite{RN292}, to our knowledge the specific phenomenon reported here,the fixation-dependent perception of purple and its demonstration as a reproducible optical illusion have not been reported before.
+Alterations in color and brightness perception related to the S-cone–free zone and changes in brightness due to wavelength-dependent absorption in the macula have been previously described, particularly in the context of contrast effects.
+Recently, Kitaoka introduced Maxwell's Spot Illusion, showing a reduction in the brightness of blue dots within central vision, consistent with the optical density profile of macula pigment.\citep{kitaoka2025macula} However, to my knowledge, the specific illusion reported here, which can induce a hue shift for observers, has not previously been described or widely recognized within the vision-science community.